AppleCrab Trees For Deer

 Purchase Details

-3-5′ (- 1/2” dia.)
-These trees will have a good root system with some possible branching.
-They will range in height between 3′ to 5′ with a diameter of 3/8” to 1/2”
+3-5′ ( 1/2” dia.)
+These trees will have a good root system with some possible branching but will mainly be whips.
+They will range in height between 3′ to 5′ with around a 1/2″ trunk diameter.

 PLANTING INSTRUCTIONS

-If you have not completed a soil test and improved your soil.
-I would recommend mixing 1/2 to 1 ounce of 0-20-20 granular fertilizer in your soil at the time of planting.
-The first number tells you percentage of nitrogen contained in the fertilizer.
-Nitrogen applied directly to the roots of the tree will cause death to your tree, make sure the first number is zero.
-Nitrogen is very mobile in the soil.
-You can apply a small amount of Nitrogen the following year as needed.
+Nitrogen is very mobile in the soil, and You can apply a small amount of nitrogen the following year as needed.
 The 2nd and 3rd numbers are Phosphorus and Potassium.
-Apply these two nutrients at or well before the time of planting, because they are basically immobile in the soil, they will need mixed in through the soil.
+Apply these two nutrients at or well before planting because they are immobile in the soil.
+Mix them through the soil.
 We recommend completing a soil test and making amendments for best results.